allisaurus/observe-spinnaker-aws/README.md

 1. Navigate the AWS CloudTrail console in `ca-central-1` (or the region where Spinnaker is deploying your resoruces).
 2. Click "View trails", then "Create trail".
 3. Give the new trail a name.
 I call mine `spinnaker-dev-instance`.
-4. Select "No" for whether the trail applies to all regions.
-  * (If your Spinnaker install is deploying to multiple regions and you want to capture them all in one trail/table, you can select "Yes".)
+  * NOTE: trails created in the AWS console will be _global_.
+To create a trail for a specific region, use [the `awscli`](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli.html#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-options).
-5. Leave 'Management' and 'Insight' event defaults as-is.
+4. Leave 'Management' and 'Insight' event defaults as-is.
 These can be edited later if desired.
-6. Under 'Storage location' select whether to create a new bucket or use an existing one.
+5. Under 'Storage location' select whether to create a new bucket or use an existing one.
 I have one already, so I select "No", and find and select my `aws-athena-spinnaker-ca-central-1` bucket.
-7. Apply tags as desired.
+6. Apply tags as desired.
-8. Click "Create".
+7. Click "Create".

 After the trail is created, it should just take a minute or two for your CloudTrail logs start appearing in the specified S3 bucket under the path `AWSLogs/[ACCOUNT_NUM]/CloudTrail/[REGION]/[YEAR]/[MONTH]/[DAY]/`